-One of the world's most-visited museums, the Musée d'Orsay houses the largest collection of painting, sculpture, and decorative objects produced between 1848-1914, showcasing many of the most remarkable works of the early modern era.
+One of the world's most-visited museums, the Musée d'Orsay houses the largest collection of paintings, sculpture, and decorative objects produced between 1848-1914, showcasing many of the most remarkable works of the early modern era.

 Giving visitors a detailed and breathtaking look at the birth of modern painting, sculpture, design, and even photography, the Orsay's permanent collection spans from neoclassicism and romanticism to impressionism, expressionism, and art nouveau design.